Help & Advice Articles, Videos and How-to-Guides

 - a scratchy or sore throat

-If you experience these symptoms over a long period of time, your health problems could be caused by mould in the house.
+If you experience these symptoms over several years, your health problems could be caused by mould.

 Can mould cause asthma?